Chorale-Corpus/Goudimel_C/README.md

 The Geneva Psalter is a setting of the 150 Psalm texts for 4-part choir.
-This repository provides data about all 150 Psalms as well as selection of full-transcriptions for 41 from the "Genevan Psalter" collection.
+This repository provides data about all 150 Psalms as well as a selection of full-transcriptions for 41 from the "Genevan Psalter" collection.
 These 41 were selected to provide the corresponding scores for harmonic analyses originally by Dmitri Tymoczko and provided on the [When in Rome meta-corpus of harmonic analysis](https://github.com/MarkGotham/When-in-Rome/tree/master/Corpus/Early_Choral/Goudimel%2C_Claude/Psalmes).
-As the keys and time values differ, this source records the original in music21's `tinyNotation` along with the transpositions needed to match DT's analyses.
+As the keys and time values differ, this source records the original in music21's `tinyNotation` along with the transpositions needed to match the analyses.
 Both "ancient" and "modern" versions of the scores (generated from the json) are provided here.
 More details follow below.